Tarja Turunen: 1996–2005: Nightwish

 Turunen enrolled in 2000 at the German music university Hochschule für Musik Karlsruhe to gain a professional qualification as a soloist with further specialization in art song.
 In addition to the good reputation of the university, Turunen chose to go to Karlsruhe because some people at the Finnish university did not take her seriously as a classical singer due to her commitment in a metal band.
 While there, she recorded vocals for Nightwish's 2002 album Century Child and for Beto Vázquez Infinity.
 As with the other albums, Holopainen wrote the pieces and sent Turunen the lyrics and a demo recording of the prerecorded instrumental tracks by mail.
 Using the demo, Turunen designed her vocal lines and the choral passages.

 In 2002, Turunen toured South America, performing in the classical Lied concert Noche Escandinava (Scandinavian Night) to sold-out houses.
-Following this and an exhausting world tour in support of Century Child (the World Tour of the Century), Nightwish took a hiatus and Turunen returned to Karlsruhe to finish her studies.
+Following this and an exhausting world tour in support of Century Child, Nightwish took a hiatus and Turunen returned to Karlsruhe to finish her studies.
 After the hiatus Nightwish recorded the album Once; it was released in May 2004.
 The album has sold platinum in Finland and Germany and was the best selling album in all of Europe in July 2004.
 The band performed in the supporting Once Upon a Tour throughout 2004 and 2005.

 For Christmas 2004, Turunen released her first solo single, titled "Yhden enkelin unelma" (One Angel's Dream), which sold gold in her native country of Finland.
 At Christmas 2005 it made a reentry at position one in the Finnish Charts.
 In spring 2005 she prepared the duet "Leaving You for Me", a collaboration with Martin Kesici, accompanied by a video.